Mandatory evacuation gives governments little control

 “Mandatory” evacuations in coastal Virginia and the Carolinas have been underway for days in advance of Hurricane Florence, but some residents have chosen to remain in their homes.
 So what does “mandatory” mean?

 “Ultimately, that doesn’t have any power.
-It’s an evacuation ‘encouragement,’” said Hannah Moldenhauer, a spokeswoman for Berkeley County, South Carolina, which is under mandatory evacuation.
+It’s an evacuation ‘encouragement,’ ” said Hannah Moldenhauer, a spokeswoman for Berkeley County, South Carolina, which is under mandatory evacuation.

 More than 1 million Virginians and Carolinians are under mandatory evacuation orders, but there is little government officials can do to force people from their homes.